 We recommend resealing natural stone countertops once a year as a precaution.
 High quality granite sealants are commercially available, and easy to apply following the manufacturer’s instructions.
 If you want to test if your seal is still intact, try the water test.
 Pour 1/4 cup of water on the surface and wait a few minutes.
 If the stone darkens, then you need to reseal it.

 It depends on the length or “run” of the countertop.
-If it is more than 118″ and you choose a quartz stone, then a seam may be necessary.
-Some granite slabs go up to 130″ so that might spare you a seam.
-However, if there is a bend in the countertops, then you will probably have a seam even if it is a short run, unless your overall width is 56″.
+Quartz and Granite slabs vary in size.
+Therefore, the need for a seam will depend on the slab you select.
+Also, if there is a bend in the countertops, then you will probably have a seam, even if it is a short run, unless your overall width is 56″.
 We do make an effort to make seams inconspicuous by its position and precision cutting.
 You will have to look very closely to see it.
-We definitely do not place seams by the sink area or over any moisture producing appliance such as a dishwasher, as the moisture can cause the seams to open up.

 No, but it does give your kitchen or bathroom a more finished look.
 It also protects your walls from moisture.
 You can opt not to have one, however, especially if you have tiled walls.